 D. Examination of the Thesis

-The Calendar of the Faculty of Graduate Studies should be consulted carefully with regard to the Faculty's regulation of examinations.
+The Calendar of the School of Graduate and Postdoctoral Studies should be consulted carefully with regard to the Department's regulation of examinations.
 The following is merely a supplement to the Calendar and Guide for the Preparation of Theses:

 1. When you have completed the thesis to the satisfaction of your Chief Supervisor and Second Reader, they will notify the Chair of the Committee on Graduate Studies in English that it is ready for examination.
-The Chair will then make suggestions about examiners and date of examination to the Dean of the Faculty of Graduate Studies.
+The Chair will then make suggestions about examiners and date of examination to the Dean of the School of Graduate and Postdoctoral Studies.

 2. Deadlines for thesis examinations: These may be found in the Graduate Calendar and will be strictly adhered to.

-3. The description of the thesis examination given below should be supplemented by a close reading of the regulations listed in the current Calendar and Guide for the Preparation of Theses of the Faculty of Graduate Studies.
+3. The description of the thesis examination given below should be supplemented by a close reading of the regulations listed in the current Calendar and Guide for the Preparation of Theses of the School of Graduate and Postdoctoral Studies.

 For M.A. candidates: